 Also from the other side of the world came Tuva Novotny, a young Swedish actor who already had a slew of films under her belt.
 When the actor already cast for the role suddenly pulled out, Novotny was auditioned via webcam.
 She got the thumbs up, and arrived two days later.

-Although it didn't make a big impact at the New Zealand box office, No. 2 was invited to a number of international film festivals, including the Berlin Film Festival's Panorama section and the Sundance Film Festival, where it won the Audience Award for ‘World Cinema Dramatic'.
+Although it didn't make a big impact at the New Zealand box office, No. 2 was invited to a number of international film festivals, including the Panorama section of the Berlin Film Festival, and the Sundance Film Festival in Utah, where it won the Audience Award in the World Cinema Dramatic section.
 It also won four New Zealand Screen Awards, for composer Don McGlashan, and actors Ruby Dee, Mia Blake and Rene Naufahu.